xiaohegong/table-ready/d2/part-2/README.md

 For Restaurant Owners, the key features are:
  * Add/Delete employees from their restaurant.
  * View the restaurant employee's information.
+ * Edit the restaurant's information.
+ * Create new restaurant.
- * View/Edit the menu of their restaurant
+ * View/Add/Delete the menu of their restaurant

 For Employees, the key features are:
  * View the restaurant current state.
 That includes